Guernsey Facts - Closer to France, Nearer to Home

 Herm, Brecqhou, Jethou and Lihou

-Beaches, countryside, charming towns and villages, and some of the finest local food
+Beaches, countryside and some of the finest local food

 Guernsey is a small island with a big heart.
 Nestled in the middle of the Channel Islands and within sight of the French coast, Guernsey retains much of its traditional charm alongside the identity of a modern and vibrant British island.

 Loyal to the British Crown, Guernsey and the rest of the Channel Islands became British isles during the Norman conquest, creating a unique Anglo-French history that survives to this day.
 Today Guernsey is a self-governing 'Bailiwick', incorporating the smaller Channel Islands of Sark, Alderney and Herm.
 There are many quirky and charming features on the island, including unique Guernsey stamps and the island's own currency - legal tender only in the Channel Islands (don't worry though - British Sterling can also be used!)